BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_I.md

 ### using LIMIT

-1. we can filter specify the amount of data to receive by using <b>LIMIT</b>
+1. we can specify the amount of data to be received by using <b>LIMIT</b>

    - this can be very useful in pagination.